-where $c>0$ is a constant, is the Fujita invariant of $(X,D_{\bfm})$ with respect to $L$, and $b(K,(X,D_{\bfm}),L)$ is the codimension of the minimal face of $\overline{\Eff}^1(X,M)$ containing $a((X,D_{\bfm}),L)L+K_X+D_{\bfm}$.
+where $c=c(K,S,(\cX,\cD_{\bfm}),\cL)>0$ is a constant, is the Fujita invariant of $(X,D_{\bfm})$ with respect to $L$, and $b(K,(X,D_{\bfm}),L)$ is the codimension of the minimal face of $\overline{\Eff}^1(X,M)$ containing $a((X,D_{\bfm}),L)L+K_X+D_{\bfm}$.

-Furthermore, if this divisor class is rigid, then $c=c(K,S,(\cX,\cD_{\bfm}),\cL)$ is an explicit Tamagawa constant, given in \cite[Conjecture 8.3]{CLTT24}. \end{conjecture} The original conjecture, as given in \cite{PSTVA21}, had a different prediction for the leading constant.
+Furthermore, if this divisor class is rigid, then $c$ is an explicit Tamagawa constant, given in \cite[Conjecture 8.3]{CLTT24}. \end{conjecture} The original conjecture, as given in \cite{PSTVA21}, had a different prediction for the leading constant.
 However, Shute \cite{Shu22} and Streeter \cite{Str21} independently gave counterexamples to this prediction.
 In \cite{CLTT24}, Chow, Loughran, Takloo-Bighash and Tanimoto modified the conjecture by changing the Tamagawa constant to the one cited above, so that Shute's and Streeter's results are in agreement with their conjecture.
-Their constant is defined very similar to the original constant, but it is defined using a different Brauer group which we recall in Section \ref{section: fundamental group and Brauer group}.
+Their constant is defined very similarly to the original constant, but it is defined using a different Brauer group which we recall in Section \ref{section: fundamental group and Brauer group}.